JonathanAndrews/MakersBnB/README.md

 **Jonathan:**

+There were two main challenges this week.

+The first was understanding and using an unfamiliar tech stack.
+Having never used a NoSQL database before, we spent the first two days getting to grips with Mongo, our database, and Mongoose, an ORM.
+This was very valuable and made the later part of the week much smoother.

+The second challenge was coding as a team.
+This meant we needed to be very specific about what each pair was working on and to communicate regularly, something we got better at over the week.

 **Ayo:**
 I think this week has proven very productive.
 Working in a group provides a new set of challenges along with the ones that the weekly challenge had, so getting to grips with it at first